Social services managers and directors Salary Guide UK — 2025

 Year-on-year comparison data is not yet available.

-The median hourly rate for a social services managers and directors in the UK is £25.24 (ONS ASHE 2025).
+The median hourly rate for social services managers and directors in the UK is £25.24 (ONS ASHE 2025).

 About this data